Essential Nutrients for Mental Health

 Zinc is also an NMDA antagonist (7), similarly to Magnesium.
 NMDA antagonists are under investigation as novel antidepressants.

 Dosage: For depression – 30mg Zinc gluconate per day is recommended as used in this study.
-The brand used is Nature Made.
+The brand used was Nature Made.

 Normal doses are 5-10mg for daily health maintenance, 25-45mg for those at risk of zinc deficiency.

 Superloading with up to 100mg per day is safe for 2-4 months only.
 Never superload when you have any risk factors for stroke or after a stroke.
-If in doubt check this.
-40mg daily is the official Tolerable Upper Limit (TUL).
+40mg daily is the official Tolerable Upper Limit (UL).

 You should now have a good sense of the first steps in your mental health journey.
 If you found this article helpful or have any comments or experiences of your own, please don’t hesitate to comment below!